 LEARN THESE SKILLS

-You should learn basic diabetes management skills.
-They will help prevent problems and the need for medical care.
-These skills include:
+Learning diabetes management skills will help you live well with diabetes.
+These skills help prevent health problems and the need for medical care.
+Skills include:

 - How to test and record your blood glucose